 Sitting on the last row of the plane, at seat number 18-C, the man lit a cigarette, and ordered a bourbon and soda before the plane took off

 A few minutes after 3.00 p.m., Cooper handed a stewardess a note.
 The stewardess put the note in her purse, probably thinking it was one of the many notes she received from male passengers, and went on with her work.

 However, at the man's calm insistence, she read the note.
 It said that he had a bomb and he wanted her to sit beside her.
 She obliged.

-He instructed her to write what he'd dictate to her, and take it to the captain of the plane.
-His demands were: to be given a sum of $200,000 arranged in twenty-dollar bills put in a knapsack and four parachutes should be ready when the plane lands on Seattle.
+He dictated to her what to write, and told her to take the note to the captain of the plane.
+His demands were: to be given a sum of $200,000 arranged in twenty-dollar bills put in a knapsack, and four parachutes, when the plane lands on Seattle.
 Also, a fuel truck should be on the sight to refuel the plane.

 In exchange for his demands, two of the three stewardess and 36 passengers who had boarded the plane would be allowed to alight at Seattle.

 Airline officials and FBI agents complied with his request as he had threatened if his demands were not met, he would blow the plane apart.